zeroviral/kpi_reporter/README.md

 }
 ```

-## List Of all reminders sorted by object reference
+## List of all Reminders sorted by object reference

 `GET /reminders`